J-Lee12/CS396ArtificialLife/README.md

 In this assignment, we are asked to randomly generate a 1d morphology

 ### STEPS ###
-In order to randomly generate a 1d morphology such as a snake, I wanted to first randomly generate the position of the first link of the creature.
+In order to randomly generate a 3d morphology, I wanted to first randomly generate the position of the first link of the creature.

 The first link is very important as the first link and position are absolute in pybullet, this means that for any subsequent links/joints, it would be relative to the link/joint upstream to it.